archphile/thepenguin/content/blog/2018-05-30-a-poors-man-diy-usb-nas-part-1.md

 - NFS
 - Minidlna server
 - Transmission torrent client
-- USB disk automounting with udevil
+- USB disk auto-mounting with udevil
 - USB disk spinning down with hd-idle/hdparm

 etc..

 I started using it immediately as a combo with [Archphile](http://archphile.org), as my only need at that time was just to serve my music.

-That was when I thought that it would be nice if I sat down and make a Raspberry Pi image (cubox-i was expensive and difficult to find) with all this stuff and share it with the members of a Greek forum I used to be a very active member back then.
+That was when I thought that it would be nice if I sat down and make a Raspberry Pi image (cubox-i was expensive and difficult to find) with all this stuff and share it with the members of a Greek forum I was a very active member back then.

 ....And this is why I created one of the most unsuccessful projects on planet earth: [Phileserve](https://github.com/archphile/phileserve)!